 or another plug-in.

-This link displays textToDisplay
+This link displays textToDisplay in the document.

 When executed, the document with the given documentURL